9 ways to prepare for hail to minimize damage to your western garden

 If you want to put your pots in your garden, you can quickly move them to a protected spot in a hailstorm (assuming the pots aren’t too heavy).

-I pull my pots under an overhang on our porch when I know hail is coming.
+I pull my pots under an overhang on our porch when severe thunderstorms are in the forecast or when I see red storm cells approaching on the radar.

 #3: Proactively move your flowerpots to a protected spot if hail is in the forecast.